Netflix January 2020 new releases – new movies, TV shows and originals

 Ainori Love Wagon: African Journey Actuality present wherein seven Japanese strangers search for love whereas journeying throughout Africa

-The Stranger A household man finds himself on a search to uncover the reality in regards to the folks closes to him
+The Stranger A household man finds himself on a search to uncover the reality concerning the folks closes to him

 Friday 31st January

-Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as one in all Netflix’s best reveals attracts to a detailed
+Bojack Horseman: season 6 – half 2 The alcoholic horse returns one final time as considered one of Netflix’s best reveals attracts to a detailed

 Diablero season 2 A return for the Mexican horror collection